Calendar icon November 16, 2023

 • Smoking policy (whether or not smoking is allowed in the rental property)

-• Other specific requirements (e.g. credit checks, criminal background checks, rental history checks, etc.)
+• Other specific requirements (e.g., credit checks, criminal background checks, rental history checks, etc.)

 The criteria on this checklist may vary based on the specific needs and requirements of the investor or property manager – and local laws.

-Benefits of screening tenants
+Benefits of Vetting Tenants

 Why screen tenants?
 The answer might seem obvious.
 You can Google “tenant screening,” and you’ll see any number of articles giving the common reasons for screening tenants: protecting your property, protecting your financial situation, etc.

 And yes, all of that is important.
 But elite property managers know that protecting yourself is the bare minimum.
-The best PMs consider the tenant screening process the first chance to make an impression and win the best tenants.
+The best PMs consider the tenant screening process their first chance to make an impression and win the best tenants.
 Success is about creating and delivering the best experiences for tenants, investors, and property managers.

 At Second Nature, we call this the Triple Win.
 Property managers should be thinking: “How do we design the screening process for a Triple Win?”